lacemap/lacemap.github.io/Embed-the-map.md

 More
 ----

-The map is assembled with http://leafletjs.com/ which has more options an plug-ins.
+The map is assembled with http://leafletjs.com/ which has more options and plug-ins.
 If you like to add something else, download and adjust your own raw copy of [map-config.js](https://github.com/lacemap/lacemap.github.io/blob/master/map-config.html).